 Kingdom Hearts I

 What do you get when Square teams up with Disney?
-You get a game that combines two diametrically opposed worlds.
+You get a game that combines two diametrically opposed worlds in Kingdom Hearts.
 How else can you describe Donald Duck and Goofy fighting alongside spikey-haired Sora?
 Fans of Square’s other RPG entries will recognize some gameplay staples, such as the magic spells and summoning spells, and the whole thing really plays like an action-adventure title.
 It’s a good option for gamers who enjoy button mashing as opposed to turn-based combat.

 Kingdom Hearts II